BDNH Storytelling Project: Fighting Housing Injustice and Detention Through Medical Advocacy

 Zine Art and Design: Karla Rosas

-In this story — offered in both zine and audio formats — a primary care physician in New York shares a strategy she uses to advocate for patient care while organizing for housing equity and immigration justice.
+In this story — offered in both zine and audio formats — a primary care physician in New York shares a strategy she uses to advocate for patient care while organizing for housing equity and migrant justice.

 This story is part of the Beyond Do No Harm Network’s Storytelling Media Project, which seeks to highlight and amplify the actions individual medical providers are already taking to interrupt criminalization in the context of care, in the hopes of increasing awareness of the harmful impacts of criminalization within the medical system and inspiring others to take action at multiple levels.